 Fill spaces with starter content

 Once you’ve chosen how a space will be used and have set up some notebooks and tags, spend some time seeding your empty notebooks with content.
-Having some relevant notes already in notebooks can very helpful as team members join and start collaborating.
+Having some relevant notes already in notebooks can be very helpful as team members join and start collaborating.
 The more content you add to Evernote, the more Evernote can do for your team.
 You'll discover insights from your teammates and easily share and find project-related notes.

-This initial legwork of creating filling up a space with notes, notebooks, and tags, gives your teams a solid idea of how to work most effectively with Evernote Teams right from the start.
+This initial legwork of filling up a space with notes, notebooks, and tags, gives your teams a solid idea of how to work most effectively with Evernote Teams right from the start.

 If you're just getting started with Evernote, learn how to create notes here.

 Collect the moving parts in one place